 You should think of Insulated concrete forms (ICFs) as giant building blocks for adults.
-They are hollow foam blocks which are stacked into the shape of the exterior walls of a building, reinforced with steel rebar, and then filled with concrete.
+They are hollow foam blocks that are stacked into the shape of the exterior walls of a building, reinforced with steel rebar, and then filled with concrete.
 The foam holds the concrete in and stays in place providing the highest level of insulation.
-Insulated concrete forms combine one of the finest insulating materials, Expanded Polystyrene (EPS), with one of the strongest structural building materials, steel reinforced concrete.
-The result is a wall system of unmatched comfort, energy efficiency, strength and noise reduction.
+Insulated concrete forms combine one of the finest insulating materials, Expanded Polystyrene (EPS), with one of the strongest structural building materials, steel-reinforced concrete.
+The result is a wall system of unmatched comfort, energy efficiency, strength, and noise reduction.

 Insulating Concrete Forms are easy, affordable, and unbeatable.

 The model below shows you how the outside walls of your home look when you build with ICFs.
-The blocks are stacked to the height of your walls, reinforced with steel rebar, filled with concrete and then brick, stucco, rock, or siding it attached to the outside.
-On the inside your plumbing and electrical are run through the foam itself after the walls is poured.
-Drywall, plaster or stucco is attached to the inside, then finished with trim, flooring, and other finishes.
-In the end your home looks like any other, but performs 1,000% better.
+The blocks are stacked to the height of your walls, reinforced with steel rebar, filled with concrete, and then brick, stucco, rock, or siding is attached to the outside.
+On the inside, your plumbing and electrical are run through the foam itself after the walls are poured.
+Drywall, plaster, or stucco is attached to the inside, then finished with trim, flooring, and other finishes.
+In the end, your home looks like any other but performs 1,000% better.

 ICF Home Advantages

 Insulated Concrete form structures are much more comfortable, quiet, and energy-efficient than those built with traditional construction methods.
 Use the menu on the right for more details about the advantages of insulated concrete form homes and buildings.